Ahmedsaed/100-days-of-code/Readme.md

 -->

-### Day 25: July 19, 2022
+### Day 27: July 21, 2022
 **Progress:**

+- Completed week 5 in course 2 of It for Automaion

+**Thoughts:** I’m super excited to share that I have been accepted at the MLH Fellowship Prep program for summer 2022 by Major League Hacking!

+### Day 25-26: July 19-20, 2022
+**Progress:**

-- Completed week 3 in course 2 of It for Automation
+- Completed week 3 and 4 in course 2 of It for Automation
 - Practiced problem solving

 ### Day 24: July 18, 2022